Ex-Alabama player Miles indicted on capital murder charges

 TUSCALOOSA, Ala.
-(AP) — Former Alabama basketball player Darius Miles has been indicted by a grand jury on capital murder charges for the January shooting death of a 23-year-old woman near campus, his lawyer confirmed to The Associated Press on Friday.
+(AP) — Former Alabama basketball player Darius Miles and another man have been indicted by a grand jury on capital murder charges for the January shooting death of a 23-year-old woman near campus, defense lawyers confirmed to The Associated Press on Friday.

-Michael Davis, who is also charged in the shooting death of Jamea Harris, was also indicted, defense lawyer Mary Turner told the AP.
-Turner only represents Miles.
+Miles was charged with capital murder in the shooting death of Jamea Harris, his defense lawyer Mary Turner told the AP.
+Michael Davis, who police investigators said was the triggerman, was also indicted, his lawyer, John Charles Robbins, said.

 Tuscaloosa County District Attorney Hays Webb told AL.com that the indictments against Miles and Davis, who’ve been held without bond since their arrest, were issued on Wednesday.